jonesnapoleon/weekly-report-automation/README.md

 3. Adjust your requirements

-- Go to file `constants/data.py` and modify the configuration to your requiremsnt.
+- Go to file `constants/data.py` and modify the configuration to fit your requirement.

 4. Install the dependencies